SerGeRybakov/call_gate/README.rst

    )

 What does it mean?
 This gate has a total scope of 1 second divided by 1 millisecond, what makes this gate rather large:
 1000 frames.
-And the defined limits tell us that in each millisecond we can perform no more than 2 actions.
+And the defined limits tell us that within each millisecond we can perform no more than 2 actions.

-If the limit is exceeded, we will have to wait until we find ourselves in the next millisecond.
+f the limit is exceeded, we will have to wait until the next millisecond.
 But the gate limit will reduce us to 600 total actions during 1 second.

-You can easily calculate, that during 1 second we shall consume the major limit in the first 300 milliseconds and the rest of the time our code be waiting until the total ``gate.sum`` is reduced.
+You can easily calculate, that during 1 second we shall consume the major limit in the first 300 milliseconds and the rest of the time our code will be waiting until the total ``gate.sum`` is reduced.

 It will be reduced frame-by-frame.
 Each time, when the sliding window slides by one frame, a sum is recalculated.
 Thus, we will do 600 calls more or less quickly and after it we'll start doing slowly and peacefully, frame-by-frame:
-2 calls per 1 millisecond.
+2 calls per 1 millisecond + waiting until the gate sum will be lower than 600.

-The best pattern is to follow the rate-limit documentation of the service which you are using.
+The best practice is to follow the rate-limit documentation of the service which you are using.

-For example, in 2025 Gmail API has the following rate-limits for mail **sending** via 1 account (mailbox):
+For example, at the edge of 2024-2025 Gmail API has the following rate-limits for mail **sending** via 1 account (mailbox):
 - 2 emails per second but no more than 1200 emails within last 10 minutes;
 - 2000 emails per day.